Microservices, Distributed Systems, Event-Driven Architecture, Data Consistency, Kafka

 Isolation Challenges

 Sagas lack the isolation guarantees of ACID transactions.
 Intermediate states are visible to other transactions, potentially causing anomalies like dirty reads.
-Techniques to mitigate this include:
+For example, if a saga reserves inventory but later fails and compensates, another customer might see "low stock" warnings based on the temporary reservation.

 Monitoring and Debugging